ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 066.md

 **Pooja Ranjan**
 Yeah, I agree to it, and I think the one that we have published recently about like past six months, would be something new that we can add there, and it gives a comprehensive idea.
-What a great idea We can do that and for Monarch, yes.
-I'm also in touch with the Monarch Team, maybe somewhere down the line November, October, November will request for next round of funding from the team and I'm so grateful to all these Working Groups, and those are supporting the Ethereum Cat Herders.
+What a great idea We can do that and for Moloch, yes.
+I'm also in touch with the Moloch Team, maybe somewhere down the line November, October, November will request for next round of funding from the team and I'm so grateful to all these Working Groups, and those are supporting the Ethereum Cat Herders.

 Those were the items needed discussion.
 I'm wondering if we can start a new section in this Ethereum Cat Herders Meeting talking about a brainstorming session like we get to have new people they join us.
 I know they are having different ideas of what we start talking about these different ideas and this Ethereum Cat Herders Meeting.